Steering Wheel Guy -- Engineer, Racer, & 3D-Sculpture Artist...

-So, while the DIY molded grip above might LOOK fine to you, it lacks the patent-pending safety features The Steering Wheel Guy has developed over the past two decades after molding 804+ grips....so don't be fooled.
+So, while the DIY molded grip above might LOOK fine to you, it lacks the patent-pending safety features The Steering Wheel Guy has developed over the past quarter century after molding 822+ grips....so don't be fooled.

 Looks Simple, But It's NOT....

-Turns out, making a custom grip looks simple enough, but whenever ergonomics involving high forces at the HMI (Human Machine Interface) in a cockpit are involved, history shows that it's a lot more difficult than it looks.
+Turns out, making a custom grip looks simple enough, but whenever ergonomics involves high forces at the HMI (Human Machine Interface) in a cockpit littered with controls, history shows that it's a lot more difficult than it looks.